HadiElnemr/HadiElnemr.github.io/_projects/multi_uav_task_assignment_and_path_planning.md

 The MUTAPP problem is a multi-agent optimisation problem where a set of UAVs are tasked to visit a set of targets.
 The targets are assumed to be static and the UAVs are assumed to be identical.
 The UAVs are assumed to have a limited battery life and the targets are assumed to have a limited lifetime.
 The objective is to minimise the total cost of the mission, which is the sum of the cost of the UAVs and the cost of the targets.

 The cost of the UAVs is the sum of the distance travelled by each UAV and the cost of the targets is the sum of the time each target is visited by a UAV.

-The problem is considered an NP-hard problem and can be described as a Multi Travelling Salesman Problem (MT

 ## Solution Approaches